User Interface Guide

 Preset Selector

-Certain modules come equipped with a preset feature, which enables you to save and restore the state of all parameters within the module.
-These modules offer either 10 or 80 preset slots, which can be conveniently accessed through the keys displayed on the GUI.
-Specifically, the Q
+Some modules include a preset feature that lets you save and restore the state of all parameters within the module.
+These modules offer either 10 or 80 preset slots, which you can access from the keys shown in the GUI.
+The Q W E R T Y U I O P keys are used for song presets, while the A S D F G H J K keys are used for pattern presets.

 Mouse and Keyboard Interactions

-Modifier | Event | Description |
+| Modifier | Event | Description |

-- | Q W E R T Y U I O P | Restore the preset at the beginning of the next bar. |
+| - | Q W E R T Y U I O P | Restore the preset at the beginning of the next bar. |

 Control | Q W E R T Y U I O P | Restore the preset immediately. |